n-murphy/swagger-editor-docker-extension/README.md

 If you want to build the extension locally then run the following:
 ```
 # build the extension
-docker buildx build -t noelm/swagger-editor-extension:0.0.2 .
+docker buildx build -t noelm/swagger-editor-extension:0.0.4 .

 # validate the extension
-docker extension validate noelm/swagger-editor-extension:0.0.2
+docker extension validate noelm/swagger-editor-extension:0.0.4
 # you should get the following message:
-# The extension image "noelm/swagger-editor-extension:0.0.2" is valid
+# The extension image "noelm/swagger-editor-extension:0.0.4" is valid
 ```

 ### Install the extension

 You can of course skip the build process above and jump straight to installation by running the following:
-**Note** The current image hosted on docker hub will only work on Linux (tested on Ubuntu 20.04)
+**Note** The current image hosted on docker hub with the 0.0.4 tag has been tested on Ubuntu 20.04 and MacOS.
 ```
-docker extension install noelm/swagger-editor-extension:0.0.2
+docker extension install noelm/swagger-editor-extension:0.0.4
 ```

 ![Swagger Editor Docker Ext](Swagger-Editor-Docker-Ext.png?raw=true "Swagger Editor Docker Extension")